Bulletin Announcement: DuBois

 Use this in your 07/20/2025 bulletin

-Phone calls, emails, texts and tweets can reduce our lives to a continual series of interrupted moments.
-Listen to Jesus in today’s gospel: “You are anxious about many things” robbing us of the precious time needed to BE with others.
-Quality time is intentional time – free from distractions.
+Facebook, messenger, messages, phone calls, emails, texts, and tweets can turn our lives into a series of constant interruptions.
+In today's gospel, Jesus says, 'You are anxious about many things,' reminding us that these distractions steal the precious time we need to truly be with others.
+Quality time is intentional time—free from distractions.

 A Family Perspective 7-27-2025